LucaCanali/sparkMeasure/README.md

 **Why:** Troubleshooting and understanding the root causes of issues and errors from Spark jobs is often complicated.
 SparkMeasure simplifies the collection and analysis of Spark performance metrics.
 Use sparkMeasure for:
-  - troubleshooting **interactive** Spark workloads (use with notebooks and spark shell/pyspark).
+  - troubleshooting **interactive** Spark workloads (use with notebooks and spark-shell/pyspark).
   - troubleshooting **batch** jobs using the "flight recorder" mode.
   - **monitoring**, by sinking metrics to external systems like InfluxDB, Apache Kafka, Prometheus gateway.
-  - comparing Spark jobs' execution metrics with evolving configurations or code (for **development**, CI/CD, etc).
+  - testing, measuring, and comparing Spark jobs' execution metrics with evolving configurations or code (use for **development**, CI/CD, etc).
-  - **learning**: it is a working example of how to use Spark Listeners for collecting Spark task metrics data.
+  - **learning**: sparkMeasure is a working example of how to use Spark Listeners for collecting Spark task metrics data.
   - Link to [documentation, examples and API reference](#one-tool-for-different-use-cases-links-to-documentation-and-examples)

 **Compatibility:**
   * SparkMeasure works with Spark 3.x and Spark 2.x
      * Use it from Scala, Python, and Java
-     * For Spark 2.4 and Spark 3.x with Scala 2.12 and 2.13, please use the latest version
-     * For Spark 2.4 and 2.3 with scala 2.11, use version 0.19
-     * For Spark 2.1 and 2.2, use version 0.16

 Main author and contact: Luca.Canali@cern.ch